Article: Seiko SWR: New models have arrived at PSB Watches

 The Caliber 4N30 movement: still present

-SWR range enthusiasts will be reassured: the Caliber 4N30 is retained in the entire new generation.
+Fans of the SWR range will be reassured: the Caliber 4N30 is retained throughout the new generation.
 This Japanese quartz movement is a safe bet:

 Yes, it's quartz, not mechanical.
-But for a dress watch worn in the office or for an evening, quartz is often the most rational choice: no winding, no daily rate deviation, ultra-thin profile.
+But for a dress watch worn in the office or for an evening out, quartz is often the most rational choice: no winding, no daily rate deviation, ultra-slim profile.

 Our opinion: should you go for the new references?

-The new generation SWR103, SWR104, SWR106, SWR107, SWR108, and SWR110 represents a true evolution: sapphire crystal, 50m water resistance, reworked case proportions.
+The new generation SWR103, SWR104, SWR106, SWR107, SWR108, and SWR110 represents a real evolution: sapphire crystal, water resistance increased to 50m, redesigned case proportions.
 On paper, these watches are objectively better than their predecessors in almost every respect.

-But here's the thing, we still have a few new SWR049 units left, and it's probably one of the last opportunities to get one at the old generation's price.
-The SWR049 remains a magnificent, elegant, reliable watch, worn and loved by thousands of customers.
+But here's the thing, we still have a few new SWR049 models left, and this is probably one of the last opportunities to acquire one at the old generation price.
+The SWR049 remains a magnificent, elegant, reliable watch, worn and appreciated by thousands of customers.
 It hasn't aged a day.

-In summary: Do you want the SWR049 at the best price?
-Now's the time.
+In summary: do you want the SWR049 at the best price?
+Now is the time.
 Do you want the best rectangular Seiko available today, with sapphire crystal and 50m water resistance?
-Then the SWR103 is the right choice.
-In any case, you are acquiring a true Japanese dress watch with character.
+That's the SWR103.

 FAQ: Seiko SWR049, SWR052, SWR053, SWR054, SWR064, SWR066 and their successors